-Central Coast College is located off the 101 Freeway at 111 East Navajo Drive, Ste 100 in Salinas, California.
-All courses, with the exception of Veterinary Assistant, are taught at this location.
+Central Coast College is located off the 101 Freeway at 111 East Navajo Drive in Salinas, California.
 The facility is 9,978 square feet and includes administrative offices, eight classrooms including five laboratories with a total seating capacity for 150 students.
 The facilities are handicapped-accessible (for specific handicaps, please contact the Campus Director), and parking is available on site and on the street.